adiazcayeros/covid19mexico/README.md

 The simplest estimation only uses two sociodemographic variables, namely age and gender, as determinants of the CFR.
 The simulation of those coefficients is presented in the first graph, which presents the predicted value of the probability of death depending on whether the COVID19 test result was negative (or pending) or positive.
 In the update of the dataset until June 11 there were 15,944 deaths of positive cases, but there were an additional 6,419 deaths of patients seeking care for serious acute respiratory infections (Infeccion Respiratoria Aguda Grave, IRAG) which are part of the dataset.
 It is important to include those negative (or pending cases) given that they are potentially false negatives or deaths that occured too soon (often on the day of admission) to register test results.

 In a more complete model the co-morbidity factors play an important role as a risk factor or a conditining variable that may increase the likelihood of death.
-The models that include those individual level correlates are simulated in the next set of graphs
+The models that include those individual level correlates are simulated in the next set of graphs.
+Those co-morbidities are by now rather well know, not just from the case of Mexico but since the first analysis of data coming from China and Italy were done.
+It is clear that renal chronic conditions, inmunosupression and diabetes might play an important role in how the disease affects different patients.
+Smoking does not show up in the Mexican data as a significant factor afecting the risk of the death.
+Ths risk is not any different for preganant women (unreported in the graphs).

 ![CFR por Comorbilidad](/Comorbilidad14.png)

 I also present a set of models that include institutional variables related to the state where the patient has reported his or her residence, and the type of health establishment where the patient receives treatment.
+The image below presents the basic layout of the logit models, but please consult the full table in the pdf included in the repository.

 ![CFR Logit Estimates](/covidmexJune11.jpg)

+Many health interventions save lives.
+It is imporant to note that while the inclusion of hospitalization (instead of ambulatory care), being admitted in the ICU or intubation and having a clinical diagnosis of pneumonia all ara associated with a larger CFR, this does not mean that there is a causal relationship.
+More likelty these are selection effects.
 Intubation and ICU care are not very common in the dataset.
 Hence the extreme example of a seriously ill patient may not be estimated with as much precision as the other correlates.

 Death	Negativo   Positivo	Total